Adityasirsam123/smart-caloree-tracker/README.md

-# Calorie Calculator Website 🖩
+# Calorie Calculator Website by adi 🖩